michelelapi/my-work-management/README.md

 It is built with FastAPI and integrates with Claude for natural language processing.

 **Example Endpoints:**
-- `POST /analyze-tasks` — Get insights and suggestions for a list of tasks.
-- `POST /predict-billing` — Predict billing or payment trends.
+- `POST /process-request` — Ask AI-Agent to create/search/update company/project/task.

 **How to use:**
 - Start the agent as described above.